Skip to main content

 Am I responsible for the fraudulent charges on my debit card?

-With Mastercard’s Zero Liability* for Unauthorized Charges Policy, you are not responsible for fraud on your account.
+With Visa’s Zero Liability Policy, you are not responsible for fraud on your account.
 If fraud occurs on your account, you will be required to complete a debit card fraud investigation form listing the fraudulent charges.
 We make every effort to refund the fraudulent charges as soon as possible.

 This is not the first time my card has been affected.
 Why has my card continually been compromised?